aviDms/eazy_etl/examples/load_table_from_google_doc/readme.md

     bt_euro_classic.create(script_path=create_table_script, drop_if_exists=False)

-The SQL script should have the following content, where the {schema} and {table} wildcards will be replaced by the parameters passed during Table()'s initialization.
+The SQL script should have the following content:

     ```sql